lglik/daily-canvas/README.md

-Below is a compact, production-tested recipe for pushing a bitmap or PNG from a URL to to the Waveshare 5.65-inch (often advertised as 5.6-inch) ACeP 7-colour e-paper that is wired to a Raspberry Pi over SPI.
+Below is a method for pushing a bitmap or PNG from a URL to to the Waveshare 5.65-inch (often advertised as 5.6-inch) ACeP 7-colour e-paper that is wired to a Raspberry Pi over SPI.
 The same pattern works for the monochrome variants—just swap the driver class (e.g. `epd5in83`)—but the palette step is only required for the 7-colour model.
 Everything is standard Pillow + Waveshare’s official driver and keeps power-down current in the µA range by ending with `epd.sleep()`.

 For the image generation code, see [this repo][11].